Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - A small, __flat-nosed__ Jew raised his large head and regarded me with two fine growths of hair which __luxuriated__ in either nostril.
 After a moment I discovered his tiny eyes in the __halfdarkness__.

 - Gatsby took an arm of each of us and moved forward into the restaurant, __whereupon__ Mr.Wolfsheim swallowed a new sentence he was starting and lapsed into a __somnamlabutory abstraction__.

+- __Filled__ with faces dead and gone.
+Filled with friends gone now forever.

+- "It was four o'clock in the morning then, and if we'd __of__ raised the blinds we'd of seen daylight" of == have. we would have raised